Dherse/magritte/doc/extensions/ext_calibrated_timestamps/VkTimeDomainEXT.md

 return tv.tv_nsec + tv.tv_sec*1000000000ull;
 ```

-- [`VK_TIME_DOMAIN_EXT`] specifies the performance counter (QPC) time domain available on Windows.
+- [`QUERY_PERFORMANCE_COUNTER`] specifies the performance counter (QPC) time domain available on Windows.
 Timestamp values in this time domain are in the same units as those provided by the Windows QueryPerformanceCounter API and are comparable with platform timestamp values captured using that API as computed by this example:

 ```c
 LARGE_INTEGER counter;